udamir/api-smart-diff/README.md

 - Typescript syntax support out of the box
 - Can be used in nodejs or browser

+## External $ref
+If schema contains an external $ref, you should bundle it via [api-ref-bundler](https://github.com/udamir/api-ref-bundler) first.

 ## Installation
 ```SH
 npm install api-smart-diff --save